 Satellite, Broadcasting, Radar & GPS Applications

 Industries that use satellites, perform broadcasting, or leverage radar and other RFoF technologies have seen significant speed increases along with the addition of satellites, dishes, and other devices that improve the quality and detail of the signal.
-Environments where multiple satellite dishes are receiving input to transmit to a single command station or broadcast point, but are positioned at variable distances from the broadcast point, are common.
-The addition of delays helps to equalize the signal timing.
+It is common to have a network that includes multiple satellite dishes, all receiving inputs, that must all transmit to a single command station or broadcast point but are positioned at variable physical distances from the broadcast point.
+Adding optical time delays provides an efficient approach for equalizing the signal timing across the multiple transmission fibers.

-M2 Optics, with RFoF hardware partners like Summit Communications and RFOptic, deliver complete RFoF systems with fully-customized optical time delay solutions to meet any specific application needs.
-Whether standard delay lines are required, or dispersion-compensated delays for specialized scenarios, M2 delivers a variety of rack-mount and portable platforms to match the project.
-So what are the two most common applications that M2 can help with?
+M2 Optics, partnering with RFoF experts like Summit Communications, can deliver complete RFoF systems that include customized, precise optical time delays to meet any application needs.
+Whether standard delay lines are required, or specialized dispersion-compensated delays for high-bandwidth testing procedures, M2 offers a range of rack-mount and portable solutions providing the industry's most efficient setups.
+The two most common applications M2 can help you address are:

 As noted earlier in this article, signal timing is critical in a system with multiple fiber links/paths, including these RFoF applications.
 In a network that has several remote satellite dishes or radar antennas with multiple fibers connecting back to the operations center (that are likely not all the same distance), M2’s precise optical time delays can be utilized to equalize those paths for signal timing purposes.

-In a laboratory environment, delay lines from M2 Optics are useful for multiple testing applications.
-Whether fiber links must be accurately simulated when designing a new RFoF system and certifying the system before deployment, or integrating delay lines into a proposed system for research and testing, M2 Optics offers a complete portfolio of optical time delay platforms proven to add value.
+In a laboratory environment, delay lines from M2 Optics are highly useful for multiple testing applications.
+Fiber spans should be accurately replicated when designing a new RFoF network, including certifying RFoF devices before deployment, and when intending to install delay lines into a proposed system.
+M2 Optics offers a complete portfolio of optical time delay platforms proven to add value.

 Whether in production or the fiber lab, M2 Optics provides solutions to optimize your RFoF deployment.